rolandjansky/athena/Generators/Rivet_i/README.md

 ## How to use cross-section in a Rivet run:

-The cross-section can be set in the jOs or it can be set to unity and then the resulting yoda file(s) can be scaled after the run.
+The cross-section can be set in the jOs or it can be set to unity and then the resulting YODA file(s) can be scaled after the run.
 The advantage of the latter approach is, the user does not have modify the joboption for (say) every jet slice.
 If the user does not set the cross-section in the JOs at all, then I believe in the old version of Rivet_i, then the default value is unity.